From planning to action, Tahoe inspires the world

 Whether your passion for Tahoe is a better environment, a better economy, or better social conditions in our communities — or all of it together — that common vision has something that’ll work for everyone.
 So let’s pause for a moment and take stock on our progress in the past year:

-Local governments are working within their communities to create Area Plans to direct environmental improvements and future redevelopment efforts in town centers around the lake.
-The Lake Tahoe Community College will create new education plans for students and the community.
-The City of South Lake Tahoe is contributing updated recreation strategies, and the Tahoe Prosperity Center is working to upgrade the basin's digital signal capacity.
+Local governments are stepping in to work within their communities to create Area Plans that will direct environmental improvements and future redevelopment efforts in town centers around the lake.
+The Lake Tahoe Community College is stepping in to create new education plans for students and the community.
+The City of South Lake Tahoe is contributing updated recreation strategies, and the Tahoe Prosperity Center is working to upgrade the basin’s digital signal capacity to serve visitors and make business connections reliable.
 Whatever your interest or passion, there is a place for you to get involved.

-We are also hearing from other communities they want to learn from us.
-Lake Tahoe is often looked at as a leader in environmental protection from areas like the Adirondacks in New York and Lake Atitlan in Guatemala, and we are growing our reputation as a model for sustainability.
-At the 2013 Lake Tahoe Summit held in August at Lake Tahoe Nevada State Park at Sand Harbor, Al Gore returned to for the first time since 1997 when he and then-President Bill Clinton convened the first Summit.
-Mr. Gore delivered a call to action.
-He challenged us to make Lake Tahoe a place known not only for its awe-inspiring beauty, but also for the commitment we share to advancing sustainability and becoming a global model.
+Positive progress in Tahoe is catching.
+We are also hearing from other communities that they want to learn from us.
+Lake Tahoe is often looked to as a leader in environmental protection from areas like the Adirondacks in New York and Lake Atitlan in Guatemala, and we are growing our reputation as a model for sustainability.
+At the 2013 Lake Tahoe Summit held in August at Lake Tahoe Nevada State Park at Sand Harbor, Al Gore returned to our mountain lake for the first time since 1997 when he and then-President Bill Clinton convened the first Summit.
+Mr. Gore delivered a call to action for all of us.
+He challenged us to make Lake Tahoe a place known not only for its awe-inspiring beauty, but also for the commitment we share to advancing sustainability and becoming a model for the globe.

 These positive changes are coming at a critical time for Lake Tahoe.
-Water quality improvements that have resulted from earlier plans are proving to have a beneficial effect on the lake's clarity.
-Science is showing increased investment in infrastructure is a key driver of environmental gains.
-Now more than ever we need to step in, work together, and to look ahead.
-There will be those who encourage us to stop and look backward.
-I encourage you to look around, get involved, and join us in moving forward.
+Water quality improvements that have resulted from earlier plans are proving to have a beneficial effect on the lake’s clarity.
+Science is showing that increased investment in infrastructure is a key driver of environmental gains.
+Now more than ever we need to choose to step in, to work together, and to look ahead.
+There will be those that encourage us to stop and look only backward.
+I encourage you to look around, find a place where you can get involved, and join us in moving forward.

 Joanne S. Marchetta is the executive director of the Tahoe Regional Planning Agency.